bernhardo/hello-world/README.md

 # hello-world
-my first repository

 Hi humans, I mean animals,

-I came to the cunclusion that also humans are animals.
+I came to the conclusion that also humans are animals.